-I think that's a bit of an overgeneralization...culturally alcohol is very frowned upon in a lot of countries...especially Muslim countries and I believe the count is to 1.3 billion Muslims worldwide.
+I think the big thing here is that alcohol is not an illegal drug...I think that's a bit of an overgeneralization...culturally alcohol is very frowned upon in a lot of countries...especially Muslim countries and I believe the count is to 1.3 billion Muslims worldwide.
 The only reason alcohol is looked at as okay and things like marijuana aren't is because culturally alcohol comes from Europe whereas other drugs and what not come from places where non-whites live.
 But that's an argument for another time.

 Now if he got caught popping opiates or some prescription thats entirely different since it would imply he could abuse his power as a doc.
 But who the hell doesn't have a drink once in awhile?
 MUCH bigger deal when getting caught abusing prescription pharmaceuticals

 Almost all will check nowadays if you're accepted but that isn't the issue.
 He's wondering if it will matter.
 The schools will almost certainly see it.
 Like someone said, even "expunged" records show up on deep background checks, the police record is just "gone".
 For the most part it won't matter.
 I live in one of the few states where parking tickets show up on your background check.
 The school already warned people to not panic when you get your report back and notice a "criminal" background because the school doesn't care about most of it unless you committed a serious crime.It depends on the school

 Some schools require criminal records some schools dont